ahernanzl/pyClim-SDM/input_data_template/README.md

 Example: t_ERA5_19790101-20201231.nc ...

-Tmax/tmin/pcp in low resolution given by the reanalysis are mandatory files
+Target variables in low resolution given by the reanalysis are mandatory files for many purposes